Helpful abbreviations for speedy note-taking and note-making

 - gov for 'government'

 2. Use initials for phrases

 - LG for 'local government'; NG for 'national government

 3. Remove all (or most of) the vowels from the word

 Use just the key consonants bunched together.

 - mkt for ‘market’ (and mkting for ‘marketing’)

 - dvpt for ‘development’

-- & or + and, plus, with (this symbol, the ampersand, is rather difficult to draw freehand – many people use a simple squiggle ( ) to represent ‘and’)
+- & or + and, plus, with (the ampersand symbol can be difficult to draw freehand so many people use a squiggle to represent ‘and’)

 - – minus, without